 English Language Use by Non-Native Speakers

-Non-native speakers of English admitted to undergraduate study at the University of Arkansas are required to present an acceptable writing score on one of the following tests: Internet based TOEFL (iBT), IELTS PTE Academic, or ELPT.
-Depending on exam scores, a student may be required to take one or more English Language and Culture (ELAC) course prior to the beginning of classes in their first term of study.
+Non-native speakers of English admitted to undergraduate study at the University of Arkansas are required to present an acceptable writing score on an approved test.
+Depending on exam scores, a student may be required to take one or more English Language and Culture (ELAC) courses during their first term of study.
 Non-native speakers in the following categories are exempt from this requirement:

-Undergraduate students who transfer at least 24 hours of credit from U.S. institutions, including courses that meet the freshman composition requirement;
+Degree-seeking undergraduate students who transfer at least 24 hours of credit from U.S. institutions, including courses that meet the freshman composition requirement;

-Undergraduate students who have completed grades 10 through 12 in and graduated from a U.S. high school and have obtained an ACT English section score of 19 or above or a SAT verbal score of 500 or above;
+Degree-seeking undergraduate students who have completed grades 10 through 12 in and graduated from a U.S. high school and have obtained an ACT English section score of 19 or above or a SAT verbal score of 500 or above;

-Undergraduate students with a TOEFL iBT writing score of 28 or IELTS writing score of 6.5 or PTE Academic writing score of 77 or ELPT writing score of 81.
+Degree-seeking undergraduate students with a TOEFL iBT writing score of 28, IELTS writing score of 6.5, PTE Academic writing score of 77, iTEP writing score of 4.0, or C1 Advanced CAE score of 176.

 Diagnostic and placement testing is designed to test students’ ability to use English effectively in an academic setting, and its purpose is to promote the success of non-native speakers in completing their chosen course of study at the University of Arkansas.
-Test results provide the basis for placement into English Language and Culture (ELAC) support courses or course sequences.
-Courses are offered by the Graduate School and International Education for those students whose language skills are diagnosed as insufficient for college-level work at the level to which they have been admitted (undergraduate or graduate study).
-Credit in ELAC courses may count toward University of Arkansas degrees.
-Non-native speakers assessed as having language competence sufficient for their level of study will not be required to enroll in ELAC courses.
+Test results provide the basis for placement into English Language and Cultural (ELAC) Studies Program support courses or course sequences.

-Undergraduate and graduate students assessed ELAC courses are required to complete these courses during their first semester of enrollment at the university.